MetaCatServlet.handleUploadAction() can cause data file deletion in the data store

-#1 Updated by Jing Tao over 13 years ago
+#1 Updated by Jing Tao about 14 years ago

 The reason we added this delete function was: we wanted to intergarte registering data file into db and saving data file into file system as atomic process - if this data file couldn't be registered into xml_document table, we wouldn't keep it in the data file system.
 Otherwise, this data file couldn't be accessble (data file is in file system, but no record in xml_documents table).
 But we didn't think about the side-effect.
 So we should remove this function.

-#2 Updated by Chris Jones over 13 years ago
+#2 Updated by Chris Jones about 14 years ago

 As a fix to http://bugzilla.ecoinformatics.org/show_bug.cgi?id=2748, I'm applying

 the patch sent to me from Mike Frenock when he reported this bug.